Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: EVALUATION OF L-PRLN

-We use our modeling framework to estimate U.S. Census tract-level income distributions using 2015 ACS 5-year period estimates of features of tract-level income distributions and, in the case of the nested model in Section~\ref{sec:nested.model}, the 2015 5-year PUMS.
-We fit both models as well as the original PRLN to all tracts in five separate PUMAs: PUMA 821 in Colorado (a wealthy rural PUMA south of Denver), PUMA 3502 in Illinois (a wealthy PUMA in the northern portion of Chicago), PUMA 600 in Missouri (Boone County, MO, a college town and rural outlying areas), PUMA 600 in Montana (a sparsely populated rural PUMA), and 3706 in New York (a poor urban PUMA in New York City).
+We fit PRLN and L-PRLN to 2015 ACS 5-year period estimates of features of tract-level income distributions for all tracts in five separate PUMAs: PUMA 821 in Colorado (a wealthy rural PUMA south of Denver), PUMA 3502 in Illinois (a wealthy PUMA in the northern portion of Chicago), PUMA 600 in Missouri (Boone County, MO, a college town and rural outlying areas), PUMA 600 in Montana (a sparsely populated rural PUMA), and 3706 in New York (a poor urban PUMA in New York City).
 Figure~\ref{fig:allpumas.median} in the Supplementary Materials contains maps of each PUMA and each of their Census tracts, shaded according to the 2015 ACS 5-year period estimate of median household income.

-For each tract in each PUMA, we used each of the bin estimates described in Section~\ref{sec:acs.model}, as well as a mean and median estimate to fit the models.
-The nested models additionally used the household PUMS file associated with the PUMA.
+We fit the models using each of the bin estimates described in Section~\ref{sec:acs.model}, as well as the mean and median estimates.
 We held out estimates of the 20th, 40th, 60th, 80th, and 95th percentile, as well as the Gini coefficient to validate the models.
-To fit each model we used \verb0Rstan0 \citep{rstan2016} to do MCMC via HMC with four chains, a warm-up of 4,000 iterations per chain for tuning and burn-in, and a further 4,000 iterations per chain were kept as draws from each model's posterior distribution.
+To fit each model we used \verb0Rstan0 \citep{rstan2016} to do MCMC via NUTS with four chains, a warm-up of 4,000 iterations per chain for tuning and burn-in, and a further 4,000 iterations per chain were kept as draws from each model's posterior distribution.

-For each model, we constructed two estimates for each estimand: the mean and median of the posterior predictive distribution, constructed as in Section~\ref{sec:post.pred}.
-We compared each of these estimates as well as estimates from PRLN to each of the held out estimates using the same four metrics as in Section~\ref{sec:sim}: RMSE, RMSPE, MAD, and MAPE, all computed across tracts.
+For L-PRLN, we construct the posterior predictive mean and median for each estimand, as in Section~\ref{sec:post.pred}.
+We compare each of these estimates as well as estimates from PRLN to each of the held out estimates using the same four metrics as in Section~\ref{sec:sim}: RMSE, RMSPE, MAD, and MAPE, all computed across tracts.
 Tables~\ref{tab:co.metric}--\ref{tab:ny.metric} of the Supplementary Materials contain these metrics for each of the five PUMAs we considered.
 Note that for some tracts, some of the held out estimates were missing -- particularly the 95th percentile, and mainly in the IL PUMA.